 Proctored exams will be administered on-campus on the given dates for those who are able to come on campus.
-If you are not able to come on campus, a proctoring facility will have to be arranged.
-In most instances a proctoring fee will be incurred.
-If you intend to take the exams at an off-campus location, inform the instructor ahead of time to discuss how to make arrangements for this.
-Guidelines for identifying a proctor will be included under the 'Introduction and Overview' module.
+If you are not able to come on campus, an external proctoring facility must be arranged by the student.
+In most instances such facilities will require a proctoring fee to be paid.
+If you intend to take the exams at an offcampus location, see the section on 'Guidelines for External Proctor Selection' for more details.
+Inform the instructor ahead of time to finalize arrangements or for any questions related to proctor selection.
+Students with an external proctor must identify the person and have the forms (see Canvas) completed at least one week before the exam date.